Where Forensic Science, Technology and Innovation come together

 Digital forensics is advancing at unprecedented speed.
 This pillar explores the cutting-edge technologies transforming how evidence is captured, analysed and presented.

-The Forensic Europe Expo Conference is built around three core pillars, reflecting the full forensic journey, from scene to laboratory to courtroom-ready digital evidence
+The Forensic Europe Expo conference programme is built around three core pillars, reflecting the full forensic journey from scene of crime to laboratory analysis to digital and physical evidence evaluation and presentation

 Innovations in crime scene management, environmental intelligence and evidential integrity.